-Fluorophores and haptens are enzymatically introduced into DNA/cDNA via modified nucleotides (Tab.
-1) that are incorporated as substitutes for their natural counterparts in either a one step procedure (introduction of a fluorescent or hapten-modified nucleotide) or a two step procedure (introduction of a reactive group carrying nucleotide and subsequent fluorescent or hapten labeling).
+Fluorophores and haptens, the latter meaning Biotin, Desthiobiotin, Digoxigenin and Dinitrophenol, are the most commonly used labels for the generation of non-radioactive DNA/cDNA probes.
+They are enzymatically introduced into DNA/cDNA via modified nucleotides that are incorporated as substitutes for their natural counterparts in either a one-step procedure (introduction of a fluorescent or hapten-modified nucleotide) or a two-step procedure (introduction of a reactive group carrying nucleotide and subsequent fluorescent or hapten labeling).

 Select a suitable nucleotide substrate for enzymatic DNA/RNA Labeling.

 |Template||Method||Labeled Probe||Labeling site||Enzyme|

 |DNA||PCR||DNA||random||Thermophilic polymerase e.g. Taq Polymerase|